 The Monitoring Officer is responsible for keeping the Constitution under review and reporting any proposed amendments to Council.
-The most recent review was in November 2011.
+The most recent review was in February 2013.
 The Authority's Risk Register is reviewed at each of the five meetings a year of the Risk, Safety and Emergency Management Board to determine whether additional steps are required to mitigate key risks.
+As part of the compilation of this statement, assurance has been sought to confirm that each of the top risks facing the Authority are kept under review by the relevant Action Manager and reported to the Risk Owner.

-g) Ensuring the Authority's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of The Chief Financial Officer in Local Government.
+g) Ensuring the Authority's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of The Chief Financial Officer in Local Government

 The Statement sets out the five principles that need to be met, to ensure that the Chief Financial Officer can carry out the role effectively.
-The principles are that the Chief Financial Officer:
+The principles are that the Chief Financial Officer:-